LPD-EPFL/byzfl/docs/fed_framework/classes/models.rst

 Models
 ======

-The Models module provides a collection of neural network architectures for use with the `Client` class in the Pipeline.
+The Models module provides a collection of neural network architectures for use with the ``Client`` and ``Server`` classes in the Federated Learning Framework.
 These models include fully connected networks, convolutional networks, logistic regression, and ResNet architectures, tailored for datasets such as MNIST, CIFAR-10, CIFAR-100, and ImageNet.

 Available Models
 ----------------